London Air Travel’s Monday Briefing provides a digest of air travel news from London and around the world.

-Here is our archive of posts from 2021:
+Here is an archive of all our briefings from 2021:

 18 January 2021.
 The UK imposes a mandatory quarantine on all inbound passengers.
 Remembering Eve Branson.

 25 January 2021.
 Boris Johnson is to decide this week whether all inbound passengers should be required to quarantine at designated hotels.

 1 February 2021.
 British Airways and Virgin Atlantic scale back their schedules in February.
 Lufthansa operates its longest non-stop flight from Hamburg to the Falkland Islands.

 8 February 2021.
 The UK government prepares to introduce a mandatory hotel quarantine regime for travellers arriving from “red list” countries.